-Former Maine priest facing sex assault charge is free after posting bail
+Ex-priest facing sex assault charge goes back to Missouri after posting bail

 After Doherty went public, though, numerous other victims of Talbot came forward, mostly from his time in Boston.
 In 2003, 15 of them had settled lawsuits totaling more than $5 million.

 Meanwhile, reports of abuse by Talbot at BC High led to criminal charges against Talbot in Massachusetts.
-He was sentenced to 5-7 years in prison in 2005 and served six years.
+He was sentenced to five to seven years in prison in 2005 and served six years.
 Since his release in 2011, he’s been living in Missouri.

-Jim Scanlan was one the victims from BC High whose report of abuse led to the charges against Talbot, although he did not publicly discuss the absue until late 2015, after viewing the movie, “Spotlight,” which is based on the Boston Globe’s Pulitzer Prize-winning investigation into the church’s abuse scandal.
+Jim Scanlan was one the victims from BC High whose report of abuse led to the charges against Talbot, although he did not publicly discuss the abuse until late 2015, after viewing the movie “Spotlight,” which is based on The Boston Globe’s Pulitzer Prize-winning investigation into the church’s abuse scandal.

 Scanlan, in a recent interview, said he attended one of Talbot’s parole hearings in Massachusetts in 2009.
 Scanlan said he heard his alleged abuser make a startling confession that he had victimized as many as “88 or 89” children in his life.